 If you’re not using hashtags, or not using the right hashtags, your post will never reach beyond your existing audience.
 Your existing audience can only do so much to help spread your brand message beyond tagging your profile and using your branded hashtag – but that’s out of your control.
 There’s also the seldom-explored “Following” feed on users’ heart tab, where they can see what the people they follow are following, liking, and commenting on.
 But again, being seen here is out of your control; your existing audience must be engaging with you.
 Building a sound hashtag strategy and optimizing for Explore is the best way to take control of growing your organic exposure and engagement in Instagram.

-As mentioned in other blogs posts, I (Patrick) am a woodworker by night.
+As mentioned in the Etsy SEO blogs posts, I (Patrick) am a woodworker by night.
 By no means am I an Instagram genius, nor do I claim to have built a large following, BUT I have a very high engagement ratio when looking at likes vs. followers.
 I optimize for Explore: to be seen by new users.
 I know I’m not using Instagram as effectively as I can as a growth method, so don’t judge me there, but by simply using organic, non-branded, non-gimmick hashtags, I’ve reached an engagement ratio that can be as high as 15% to 20% when looking at likes vs. followers.
 (Hint: most of the likes on my Instagram posts come from non-followers.)

 This post isn’t meant to be an “Instagram-for-business-best-use” article, nor is it about how you can get from 500 followers to 5000 followers through calls to action and outbound engagement.
 It’s about hashtag education and building a strong hashtag strategy, based on what I’ve found to be the most successful: garnering engagement by finding and using the best, most relevant hashtags possible for the content I share.